Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: Introduction

 Quantum transport traditionally involves excited states and the use of a variant of the Landauer-B{\"u}ttiker's scattering theory\cite{datta_1995,BEENAKKER19911,Aniket} for performing transport calculations.
 This essentially involves solving the Schr{\"o}dinger equation and an appropriate treatment of the boundary conditions.
 In a superconductor, however, zero-bias transport is essentially a ground state phenomenon supported by Cooper pairs condensed at the fermi level\cite{DeGennes,Tinkham}. \citeauthor{BTK} generalised the scattering theory approach to hybrid semiconductor-superconductor junctions by solving the Bogoliubov-de Gennes equation across the N-S interface\cite{BTK}.
 Beenakker applied this formalism for mesoscopic N-S junctions, thus providing a multichannel generalization of Blonder's results\cite{Beenakker}.
-This technique has been prevalent in the literature\cite{IQC1,Bagwell} ever since and it forms the basis for numerous simulation packages such as Kwant \cite{Kwant}.
+This technique has been prevalent in the literature\cite{IQC1,Bagwell} ever since, and it forms the basis for numerous simulation packages such as Kwant \cite{Kwant}.
 Despite its benefits, the scattering theory approach is not very convenient in dealing with disordered junctions.
 While phase-coherent scattering processes can be included via random on-site potentials, it is difficult to model phase-relaxing interactions.
 Moreover, this formalism becomes intractable whenever a self-consistent determination of the order parameter becomes necessary.
-This self-consistent computation can be performed using the correlation Green's function\cite{LevyYeyatiPRB, LevyYeyatiPRL}, and various scattering mechanisms such as electron-electron, electron-phonon interactions can be included through suitable self-energy operators in the NEGF formalism.
+This self-consistent computation can be performed using the correlation Green's function\cite{LevyYeyatiPRB, LevyYeyatiPRL}, and various dephasing mechanisms such as electron-electron and electron-phonon interactions can be included through suitable self-energy operators in the NEGF formalism.
+The compatibility with phase-breaking processes is one of the main advantages of NEGF over scattering theory.
+Our results indicate dephasing to be essential in achieving qualitative agreement with the experiment, and this is one of the key takeaways of this paper.